 II.
-Mechanical force regulates tissue stiffness and integrity through FGFR/Erk2 signaling pathway in Xenopus embryos several protein kinases.
+Mechanical force regulates tissue stiffness and integrity through FGFR/Erk2 signaling pathway in Xenopus embryos

+The kinase substrate enrichment analysis based on the phosphoproteome data demonstrated that the mechanical force applied to Xenopus embryos activates several protein kinases.
 We focused on one of these protein kinases: a MAP kinase Erk2.
 We first confirmed that Erk2 is activated similarly in response to both compression and centrifugal force using antibodies against phosphorylated Erk2 (pErk2).
 As shown in Figure 2, pErk2 was detected within a few minutes after mechanical force applications.